Pilgrim goose: Behaviour

-Pilgrim geese are renowned for their docile and friendly temperament.
+Pilgrim geese are known for their docile and friendly temperament.
 They have a calm, personable and quiet disposition, which makes them less aggressive in comparison to other breeds.
-Furthermore, they have a curious personality and a great sense of awareness of their surrounding environment due to their strong vision.
-This ultimately makes them a great sentinel bird as they will often alert owners of new activity such as intrusions or when someone or something arrives.
+Furthermore, they have a curious personality and a high sense of awareness of their surrounding environment due to their strong vision.
+This makes them a suitable sentinel bird, as they will often alert owners of new activity such as intrusions or when someone or something arrives.

 Furthermore, they are useful for weed control as they have a natural tendency to keep the weeds down by feeding on them.
 While doing so, their droppings will act as fertiliser for the pasture as their manure is environmentally friendly and free of chemicals.

 Pilgrim geese also have strong parenting qualities and are good caretakers of their young.
 However, this often triggers a more protective behaviour (in contrast to their typically peaceful demeanour) during breeding season as they become defensive of their young.
 In particular, ganders may exhibit hissing or “honking” behaviours towards humans upon approaching their nest.

 Pilgrim geese are also unique for their relatively strong flying abilities in comparison to other domesticated geese breeds.